ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 }
 ```

-`signed_psbt` is a non-finalized [BIP-174][] PSBT, in Base64
+`signed_psbt` is a [BIP-174][] PSBT, in Base64 format, with the
-format, with the detected swap-in-potentiam inputs signed by the
+detected swap-in-potentiam inputs signed by the LSP.
-LSP.

 The LSP MUST only act as a [BIP-174 Signer][].
+The LSP MUST NOT finalize any inputs it signs for.
+The client is responsible for finalizing inputs signed by the LSP.

+> **Rationale** This allows the client to request signatures from
+> the LSP before filling its own signatures.
+> This is appropriate as the input is semantically owned by the
+> client as Alice.

 On successful return, the LSP has, as Bob, updated its
 persistently-stored `state` of all spent swap-in-potentiam UTXOs to